Nagi6055/Nagi6055/README.md

 ᕙ(  •̀ ᗜ •́  )ᕗ Hello!
 I go by the alias name Nagi and its nice to meet everyone.ೃ࿐

 Welcome to my GitHub profile!
-I'm a cybersecurity enthusiastand learner here to create many projects and honing my programming and cybersecurity skills.    ( ˵ • ᴗ • ˵)
+I'm a cybersecurity enthusiast and learner here to create many projects and honing my programming and cybersecurity skills.    ( ˵ • ᴗ • ˵)
 I have a huge passion for ethical hacking, cryptography, and forensics.

 ---